 The day’s search for work had proved hopeless.
 There was nothing to do but tramp the streets or sit and brood, no money to buy amusement for the empty hours…

 The sleeping rooms were so densely packed with cots that it was sometimes necessary for the occupant to crawl in from the head or the foot of the bed—which violated state health regulations.
-(As usual, the white-collar shelters were an exception.)
-And then, having gone to bed at 8:00 or 9:00, the occupant spent the night trying to get to sleep, until awoken at 5:30 or 6:30.
+And then, having gone to bed at 8:00 or 9:00 p.m., the occupant spent the night trying to get to sleep, until awoken at 5:30 or 6:30 a.m.
 Among the annoyances he would have to endure were the stuffiness of the air, the stench, the cold drafts from outside, the sizzling and cracking of steam in the pipes, the quarrels over opening or closing a window—“Put that window down!,” “Put that damn window up!”—and of course the lice.
 If he was sick in the morning he would be forced out of bed anyway and denied access to the sleeping room until 7:00 p.m., when it was opened again.

 The health service seems to have been fairly well-organized, though the care provided was not always satisfactory.
 Each shelter had an infirmary, where a physician worked up to two hours a day and an orderly was present 24 hours daily.
 Medicine could usually be obtained from supplies at the infirmary, where there was also some (inadequate) provision for bed care.
-The Clearing House opened a small central infirmary in November 1931 for emergency cases and convalescents from all the shelters; by 1934 it had seven paid physicians, a part-time dentist, and nine full-time nurses, with 275 beds—more than all the shelters’ infirmaries combined.
-A psychiatrist was added to the staff in 1934, in recognition of the thousands of shelter inhabitants who were mentally unbalanced or depressed; but the large majority of these cases could not even be examined, much less treated, due to the lack of resources.
-It is true that all the men, in theory, had caseworkers who occasionally met with them, but, like the psychiatrist, these workers were terribly overburdened—and, moreover, usually lacked the training for psychotherapy.
+The Clearing House opened a small central infirmary in November 1931 for emergency cases and convalescents from all the shelters; by 1934 it had more resources than all the shelters’ infirmaries combined.
+A psychiatrist was even added to the staff that year, in recognition of the thousands of shelter inhabitants who were mentally unbalanced or depressed; but the large majority of these cases could not even be examined, much less treated.
 There is reason to think, too, that a great many undiagnosed cases of tuberculosis existed among the shelter men, in light of the constant spitting and coughing of many of them.

 In addition to medical care, clients were offered miscellaneous personal services for free, such as barber service, shoe repair, and tailor service.
 Unfortunately, they were never adequate to meet the needs of the majority, especially since the staff had privileged access to them.
 The shoe repair service, for example, must have been constantly overcrowded, because the shoes that the men were supplied with were of low quality, causing blisters and infections.
 Clothing, too, was of “extremely poor quality,” to quote the Director of the Clearing House for Men, even after a Central Clothing Depot had been set up in May 1932.
 Prior to this, the clothing issued by the various shelters had been ill-fitting; the establishment of a central depot at least helped address this problem.
 But even then, clothing appropriations amounted to a dollar per year for each man—$50,000 for 50,000 men during the year 1931–32.
 What this meant concretely was described in 1934: